chimplie/the-love-geometry/WHY-TA-DEFENCE.md

 We believe that despite the fact that engineering is a complex craft, the modern approach lays in creating a comfortable and open environment tailored for the individual, where the person receives support and where their competition is not reduced to a zero-sum game.
 If we want to “battle-test” a candidate, we have to sandbox such an environment.
-This means we do not want to
-put candidates under unnecessary stress, but rather give them an opportunity to express their skills, ingenuity, responsibility, and respect to their temporary teammate (the defence opponent).
+Not to put candidates under unnecessary stress, but rather give them an opportunity to express their skills, ingenuity, responsibility, and respect to their temporary teammate (the defence opponent).